 You may also like: Top 9 Websites To Help You Win Amazon Cash Back (Up To 100%)

 The card also offers discounts on a number of services including car and baggage insurance, roadside assistance and the Visa Signature luxury hotel collection.
-In addition, customers are not charged fees for foreign transactions making it great for frequent travellers and those who like to move further afield when shopping online.
+In addition, customers are not charged fees for foreign transactions making it great for frequent travelers and those who like to move further afield when shopping online.

 Yes and no. As with any credit facility, it’s important to make sure that you know what’s involved before committing to a credit card.
 Here, we take a look at the pros and cons of the Amazon Prime Rewards Signature Card as well as letting you know what to watch out for.